Shaker Maker: History

-First created by ALLEN GREENBERG and licensed to the Ideal Toy Company, it appeared in stores in the early 1970s.
-In the early 1990s, Toymax, a New York-based company licensed it from the inventor, ALLEN GREENBERG, and started producing it again.
+First created by Allen Greenberg and licensed to the Ideal Toy Company, the product appeared in stores in the early 1970s.
+In the early 1990s, Toymax, a New York-based company, licensed it from Grrenberg and started producing it again.
 After that it was reissued by the Canadian firm Spin Master in 2003, and later by Flair.

 Sets

 The sets of Ideal and Toymax are compatible.
 A sample of sets: